freezy/VisualPinball.Engine/VisualPinball.Unity/VisualPinball.Unity.Editor/AssetBrowser/README.md

 ﻿# Asset Browser

 When building pinball tables, be it in the real or digital world, parts are needed.
-And a surprisingly large percentage of parts used in pinball machines are standard parts.
+And a surprisingly large percentage of parts used in pinball machines are standard parts (i.e. parts found in multiple games).

 VPE ships with a collection of parts that we call the [Asset Library](https://github.com/VisualPinball/VisualPinball.Unity.AssetLibrary).
 It contains a curated, high-quality set of ready-to use assets that you can use to build your game.